Cleveland Clinic logo

 Diagnosis and Tests

-A healthcare provider will do a physical examination, focusing on your throat and tonsils.
-They may do a throat culture to rule out infections as a possible cause.
-They’ll look for changes in your tonsils like sores that could be cancer.
+A healthcare provider will examine your throat and tonsils.
+They may do a throat culture to rule out bacterial infections as a cause.
+They’ll look for changes in your tonsils, like sores that could be cancer.

 If they suspect tonsil cancer, they’ll refer you to an otolaryngologist (an ear, nose and throat specialist or ENT).
-This is a healthcare provider who specializes in conditions that affect your ear, nose and throat.
 They may order tests, including biopsies and imaging tests.

 Biopsy

-Your provider may do a biopsy to obtain cells and tissue.
-A medical pathologist will examine the cells and tissue for signs of tonsil cancer.
+Your provider may do a biopsy to collect samples of cells and tissue.
+Lab tests will check the samples for cancer cells and the HPV virus.
 Possible types of biopsy are:

-• Incisional biopsy: This test involves surgery to obtain a sample of tonsil tissue.
+• Incisional biopsy: This test uses surgery to get cell and tissue samples.

-• Fine-needle aspiration (FNA): If you have a suspicious lump on your neck, they may do a fine needle aspiration to obtain cells.
+• Fine-needle aspiration (FNA) or core-needle biopsies: If you have a suspicious lump on your neck, they may insert a tiny needle that removes cells or tissue to get a sample.

 Imaging tests

-If biopsy results show signs of tonsil cancer, your oncologist may order imaging tests to see if the cancer is spreading to other areas of your body.
+If biopsy results show signs of tonsil cancer, your healthcare provider may order imaging tests to see if the cancer has spread to other parts of your body.
 Tests may include:

 Management and Treatment